speedyray/PythonBlockchain/README.md

 # PythonBlockchain
-##A blockchain program written in pyhton
+A blockchain program written in python